steven3363/OpenLP-v3-Custom-Stage-Views/README.md

 Tested with V3.1.6 linux should work with all versions of OpenLP v3 and with OBS 32.0.4 linux
 #have had comments on Mac that the stage view flases in OBS.

-# Now with multivoew stage view ....
+# Now with multi-view stage view ....

 # Installation instructions